Skip to content

 OSHA says you need to train new workers before they start handling hazardous materials.

-Initial Training comes first—no cleaning work until it’s done.
+Initial Training comes first, no cleaning work until it’s done, and

 Annual Refresher Training is mandatory for bloodborne pathogens and respiratory protection.
 Update hazard communication training when you introduce new chemicals.